fagan2888/2018-09-Swedish-Keynote/Housing-Heterogeneity-Keynote.md

 <!--
   * Result:
-      * Dot-Com Bubble a Rockefeller moment:
+      * Dot-Com Bubble a Rockefeller moment: (SAK find citation)
           * know it's a bubble when shoeshine boy is giving stock tips -->